How to protect your smart home security from hackers

 Use two-factor authentication

-If your smart device apps offer two-factor authentication, use it!
-That’s where you can get a code sent to your phone or email and use that, as well as the device’s password, to sign in.
-It’s a little bit more effort, but it may be worth it for greater peace of mind.
+If your smart device apps offer two-factor authentication, use it.
+Two-factor authentication means a code is sent to your phone or email and used to sign in with the device’s password.
+Sure, it takes some effort, but it is worth it for the extra security and peace of mind.

-Keep a strong passcode on your phone in case it gets lost or stolen (this also goes for any other tablets or smart devices you use).
-Also make sure to keep the lock screen timer on low.
-If it’s set to five minutes, that gives a thief plenty of time to get in and search around.
-Go for the 30 second option!
+Remember that your smart phone or tablet is the key to everything in a smart home, so have a strong passcode on your mobile device in case they get lost or stolen – this goes for any other tablets or smart devices you use.
+Also, make sure to keep the lock screen timer on low.
+If it’s set to five minutes, that's more than enough time for a thief to get in and search around.
+Go for the 30-second option and lock things down!